grip-on-software/monetdb-import/Database_structure.md

     -   **display_name** - VARCHAR(500): The name of the developer used
         in the version control system.
     -   **email** - VARCHAR(100): Email address that the developer uses.
+        This is NULL if the version control system or review system does not provide an email address for the user.
     -   **encryption** - INT(row encryption)